Insulin (medication): Inhalation

-In 2006 the U.S. Food and Drug Administration (FDA) approved the use of Exubera, the first inhalable insulin.
-It was withdrawn from the market by its maker as of third quarter 2007, due to lack of acceptance.
+In 2006, the US Food and Drug Administration (FDA) approved the use of Exubera, the first inhalable insulin.
+It was withdrawn from the market by its maker in 2007 due to lack of acceptance.

 Inhaled insulin claimed to have similar efficacy to injected insulin, both in terms of controlling glucose levels and blood half-life.
-Currently, inhaled insulin is short acting and is typically taken before meals; an injection of long-acting insulin at night is often still required.
+Currently, inhaled insulin is short-acting and is typically taken before meals; an injection of long-acting insulin at night is often still required.
 When people were switched from injected to inhaled insulin, no significant difference was observed in HbA1c levels over three months.
-Accurate dosing was a particular problem, although people showed no significant weight gain or pulmonary function decline over the length of the trial, when compared to the baseline.
+Accurate dosing was a particular problem, although people showed no significant weight gain or pulmonary function decline over the length of the trial when compared to the baseline.

 Following its commercial launch in 2005 in the United Kingdom, it was not (as of July 2006) recommended by National Institute for Health and Clinical Excellence for routine use, except in cases where there is "proven injection phobia diagnosed by a psychiatrist or psychologist".

 In January 2008, the world's largest insulin manufacturer, Novo Nordisk, also announced that the company was discontinuing all further development of the company's own version of inhalable insulin, known as the AERx iDMS inhaled insulin system.
 Similarly, Eli Lilly and Company ended its efforts to develop its inhaled Air Insulin in March 2008.
-Afrezza, developed by Mannkind, was authorized by the FDA in June 2014 for use in adults with Type I and Type II diabetes, with a label restriction limiting its use only to those who also have asthma, active lung cancer, or chronic obstructive pulmonary disease.
+Afrezza, developed by Mannkind, was authorized by the FDA in June 2014 for use in adults with Type 1 and Type 2 diabetes, with a label restriction limiting its use only to those who also have asthma, active lung cancer, or chronic obstructive pulmonary disease (COPD).
 Rapid-acting inhaled insulin is a component of the drug-device combination solution that is used at the start of every meal.
 It employs technosphere technology, which appears to have a more practical delivery method and more dosing flexibility, and a new inhaled insulin formulation (2.5 m).
 A thumb-sized inhaler with improved dosage flexibility is used to deliver inhalable insulin.
 It includes powder-dissolved recombinant human insulin (fumaryl diketopiperazine).
 Technosphere insulin is quickly absorbed by the lung surface after inhalation.
 Within 12 hours of inhalation, both substances—insulin, and powder (fumaryl diketopiperazine)—are virtually eliminated from healthy people's lungs.
 In comparison to Exubera (8–9%), just 0.3% of inhaled insulin was still present in the lungs after 12 hours.
-However since serum antibody levels have been reported to increase without substantial clinical changes, acute bronchospasm in asthmatic and COPD patients along with a significant reduction in Diffusing Lung Capacity for Carbon Monoxide, in comparison to subcutaneous insulin, have been reported with its usage, Afrezza was given FDA approval with a warning (Risk Evaluation and Mitigation Strategy).
+However, since serum antibody levels have been reported to increase without substantial clinical changes, acute bronchospasm in asthmatic and COPD patients along with a significant reduction in Diffusing Lung Capacity for Carbon Monoxide, in comparison to subcutaneous insulin, have been reported with its usage, Afrezza was given FDA approval with a warning (Risk Evaluation and Mitigation Strategy).